Research shows many parents fail to teach kids about money

 It never took much to talk my dad into spending money – especially if it meant making someone happy!
 I don’t think he ever saw the point in putting off a little indulgence.

 It made life fun at the time, but I didn’t realize how much it would influence me in adulthood.
-Not controlling my impulses has been a huge reason we’re still in debt.
+Not controlling my impulses was a huge reason we’re still in debt.

 I’ve definitely gotten better with waiting, but it’s a process.
 The more you flex your “patient” muscle, the stronger it gets.